How to Clean Prawns and Shrimp

 Ingredients

-I usually use no less than 4 prawns per person.
+I usually buy no fewer than 4 large prawns per person.

 Suggested Tools